bgelb/sat_rotor/README.md

 (e.g. at one point I set the minimum elevation to 10 degrees, to avoid smacking the antennas into my roof).
 It also allows control over the hysteresis in the position control loop.
-The control loop tries to avoid turning on the motors unless they will be on for a decent duration (e.g. at least a few seconds) to avoid error accumulation from motor startup/shutdown effects.
+The control loop tries to avoid turning on the motors unless they will be on for a decent duration (i.e. at least a few seconds) to avoid error accumulation from motor startup/shutdown effects.
 The control loop will not reposition the antenna unless the difference between the current and requested position is above a certain threshold (by default, 2 seconds of